-How to print an email message to PDF on iPhone 6s
+How to print an email message to PDF on iPhones with 3D Touch

 - Launch Mail from your Home screen.